iliaamiri/elisa-ilia/docs/customization.md

 # **How to Shutdown and Restart Your Computer Through Terminal**
 {: .no_toc }

+Now that you've created a user, you'd want to try rebooting and log into your new account.

+This section will show you how to shutdown and restart using the terminal with only 2 steps.
 ---
 ## Table of contents
 {: .no_toc .text-delta }